 If the way out is not clear or passable put a piece of good cover between yourself and the shooter.
 Becoming a casualty will only serve to make the situation worse, and this includes making things harder for first responders or the people in your group.

 Everyone should decide ahead of time what you are willing to risk on behalf of strangers.
 No good person wants to see evil done in their presence, but you must weigh your obligations to your loved ones or group members against the very real chance that you may be severely wounded or killed attempting to stop the shooter.

 As per above, if you are out with a group or your family, your responsibility is to them first.
 If they are not as skilled or switched on as you are they will need a cool head and decisive leadership to see them out of the kill zone in one piece.
 It is up to you, no one else will save them.

 Once clear of the danger area, you must conduct a thorough check of yourself and anyone with you.
 Many gunshot victims will not perceive they have been hit when adrenalized and could be bleeding profusely.

 Inspect yourself and others for entry and exit wounds and obvious bleeding.
 Some hits may not bleed much initially.
 Take a moment to calm down and focus before beginning your evaluation.

 If you carry a small trauma kit (and you really should be) now is the time to use it.

 That’s a Wrap

 Generally, any additional evasive maneuvers when running away from a shooter are wasted unless circumstances exist that would allow you to make better use of cover and concealment by doing so.

 Cover, distance and escape equal life when some scumbag is trying to shoot you.
-You should seek all three at best possible speed and save the zig-zagging for war movies.
+You should seek all three at the best possible speed and save the zig-zagging for war movies.